Mazama Lodge Open for Member Weekends and Internal Programing Only

 The Mazama Lodge is nestled in the woods at the base of Mt.
-Hood at appx.
-4,200 feet of elevation.
+Hood at 4,200 feet.
 This beautiful cabin in the woods is the Mazamas home on the mountain.
-We operate many classes and special events at our mountain location.
+We operate many classes and special events at our mountain location, while providing access to our membership throughout the seasons.

 Please review the Lodge Guidelines before booking your stay.